1 Broadway Street, Alamo, Nevada 89001

 Not to be outdone, Nevada is also getting into the act of harboring Sinclair Dinosaurs.
-I have found three different dinosaurs in Las Vegas alone, plus I've seen one in nearby Boulder City.
+I have found three different dinosaurs in Las Vegas alone, and I believe there might be as many as six dinosaurs in that area!
 One of the Las Vegas dinosaurs appears to have been at the station for a fair amount of time, the others appear relatively new or brand new.
-I anticipate more appearing in the city soon.
+I wouldn't be surprised if more appeared in the city soon.
+Right now two are at stations on Rancho and the third can be found on Pecos Road.

 Another Sinclair Dinosaur resides nearby to Las Vegas in Boulder City.
 This dinosaur stands in front of the station's car wash.
 Although most of the Nevada dinosaurs appear to currently be clustered in Clark County, the small town of Verdi, west of Reno, along Interstate 80, near the California border also has one.
 As does the towns of Alamo and Caliente northeast of Vegas.
 Alamo's dinosaur is often decorated for the holidays.